Sustainable bus travel generates high-quality urban living standards

 Universal standards for expansive electromobility coverage

 In the joint project eBusCS, our specialists work together with developers and manufacturers as well as other expert teams in order to establish universal standards for interfaces and charging technologies.
-At MAN, we believe that standards are a key requirement for an expansive electromobility network.
+At Man we are convinced that standardisation is a key requirement for an expansive electromobility network.

 Universal standards which are recognised across manufacturers and international frontiers are a necessity for the success of electromobility in urban public transport.
 Common standards for charging and energy-storage technology can offer the operators of city bus fleets – and mixed fleets in particular – the flexibility, interoperability and planning security they need.